timmatsam/hows-my-driving-2.0/README.md

 - `FEATURE_REQUEST_FROM_EMAIL` - The domain to send feature requests from.
 Must be verified and configured in Resend.
 - `FEATURE_REQUEST_TO_EMAIL` - The email address to send feature requests to.
 - `RESEND_API_KEY` - Obtained from Resend.

+### NYC OpenData API
+    This API is built through the Socrata Open Data API and can be queried through SoQL.
+    Note: For some reason, these people think its cool to return all fields typed to strings.